-Read our pick of the five best gadgets for creating fruit and vegetable ribbons, from heavy-duty stand spiralizers to budget-friendly hand-held machines.
+We put spiralizers to the test to bring you the top gadgets for creating fruit and vegetable ribbons, from heavy-duty stand spiralizers to budget-friendly hand-held machines.

-If you want to cut back on carbs, pack in your five-a-day and on occasion swap pasta, potato and noodles with ribbons of fruit or vegetables, then the spiralizing trend is for you.
-Find out more by reading our guide to getting the best results from spiralizing.
+If you want to cut back on carbs, pack in your five-a-day and occasionally swap pasta, potato and noodles with ribbons of fruit or vegetables, then spiralizing is for you.

 Hand-held spiralizers require a little elbow grease but win on the price and storage front.
 Heavy-duty stand spiralizers are easier and quicker to use, and while imported versions from the gadget’s birthplace – Japan – can cost a pretty penny, there are now several European spiralizers on the UK market and they tend to carry more budget-friendly price tags.

 We tested spiralizers using courgette to make the ubiquitous spiralized dish 'courgetti'.
 We also pushed the gadgets a little further by testing how they handled harder veg like carrots, potatoes and butternut squash.